 If we’re having salad at home, this is the dressing we use most often.
 We love a good vinaigrette too, but this one is just so satisfying.
 We like to pile freshly picked greens (when possible) with a combination of chickpeas, dried cranberries, cherry tomatoes, toasted seeds (pumpkin and sunflower), sprouted mixed beans, croutons, avocado, and/or some orange pieces.
 Cheese (dairy or non) goes extremely well with this dressing, as do most toppings, savoury or sweet.
 If you think you don’t like eating salads in winter, this dressing will change your mind.

 Lately, I’ve been experimenting with ways to replace the oil in my cooking.
-I’m not really interested in adopting a low-fat diet, necessarily (I’m a meaty vegan who loves to eat), but I do like the idea of eliminating refined foods, especially those that contribute so much in the way of calories without adding any nutritional value.
+I’m not necessarily interested in adopting a low-fat diet, but I do like the idea of eliminating refined foods, especially those that contribute so much in the way of calories without adding any nutritional value.
 Since a typical salad dressing is about 2/3 to 3/4 oil, and we eat salad almost every day, finding a way to reduce those empty calories has been percolating in my brain for a while.

 Anyone who eats a plant-based diet knows the incredible ability of cashews to replace the cream and fat in recipes – just blend them with some liquid, and Bob’s your uncle – instant creaminess.
 Nuts aren’t exactly low in fat, but they contribute other things like protein, vitamins, minerals, and fiber to your recipe, while oil only contributes fat.

 I haven’t removed all of the oil here, I left just enough to keep the dressing as rich and luscious as one made with all oil.
 I have made it without any at all, but I find the flavour’s a little better with it in there; it’s a trade-off I can live with.